• Skip to primary navigation

 For no just cause, you deliberately miss meetings or make silly mistakes that you shouldn’t make.
 This is one of the most common signs of burnout that people rarely notice.

-What this does is simply make things worse.
+What this does is make things worse.
 Because without confidence, you can’t effectively deliver what you naturally can.

 15. Increased Negative Attitude And Sensitivity.

 Once negative attitudes set in, you’ve probably gotten to a very terrible stage of burnout.
-Here you begin to not care how things turn out.
+Here you begin not to care how things turn out.
 You pick offence in everything, even positive compliments.

 How to Avoid Meeting Burnout